 Your dry, itchy skin might not just be a side effect of skimping on moisturizer.
 According to one study published in the journal Seminars in Nephrology, approximately 40 percent of patients with chronic kidney disease experience uremic pruritus, better known as severe and chronic itching.

-It’s particularly important to look out for this since the Centers for Disease Control and Prevention reports that once you hit 40, kidney filtration begins to decrease by one percent every year.
+It's particularly important to look out for this since the CDC reports that once you hit 40, kidney filtration begins to decrease by one percent every year.

 A pain in your side—even if it's subtle—could be a sign of a serious infection in your kidneys, which already deteriorate with age.
 "The kidneys, which can be found on either side of our spines on our backs, are responsible for filtering our blood and producing urine," explains Shah.
 "Unfortunately, the kidneys can get infected, leading to a condition called pyelonephritis, and this causes severe side and back pain, fevers, and vomiting."

-If you’re noticing small bruises under your skin and are quick to pass it off as anemia, we understand the impulse.
-This condition, which is a lack of healthy red blood cells, affects approximately 24.8 percent of the global population, according to the World Health Organization.
+If you're noticing small bruises under your skin and are quick to pass it off as anemia, we understand the impulse.
+This condition, which is a lack of healthy red blood cells, affects approximately 24.8 percent of the global population, according to the World Health Organization (WHO).